 • Head of division or unit

-• Head of HR at the Faculty Office
+• HR manager at the Faculty Office

 • If applicable: the Doctoral Student Ombudsman, ldk [at] ldk [dot] lu [dot] se.